 With the new Rainforest Alliance Certification Program based on the 2020 Rainforest Alliance Sustainable Agriculture Standard, we are placing more emphasis on sharing responsibility throughout the entire supply chain.
 From farmer to brand owner, we encourage all actors to invest in sustainable agriculture and responsible purchasing practices.

+Going forward, retail and foodservice companies that act as brand owners for Rainforest Alliance Certified products will be required to register for our program.
 With these actors coming on board, and with traceability being extended to all brand owners of certified products, we will be better able to share data on investments and impact on farm level, share better insights into sustainability risks for specific supply chains, and improve assurance around a broad range of responsible sourcing areas.

 This data-based approach will contribute to strengthening the credibility of the Rainforest Alliance seal among consumers and other stakeholders.